 - Headband Comfort: redesigned earcups and headband

-The battery life on these are similar to a few other noise canceling headphones on this list; they keep a charge for 1-2 days.
-These are the types of headphone that you wear when you want to focus entirely on your work, yet are still aware of what is going around you.
+The battery life on these is similar to a few other noise canceling headphones on this list; they keep a charge for 1-2 days.
+These are the types of headphones that you wear when you want to focus entirely on your work, yet are still aware of what is going around you.
 Some have reported that eventually the noise canceling function fades away, most likely due to the cost of less than $65.
 However, the actual headphones themselves aren’t that affected and can still be used as regular headphones.

 - ANC: reduces the volume of any type of ambient noise in the background

 - Sound: uses 40mm stereo drivers and Bluetooth CSR chipset to create high-quality audio.

 - Portable: perfect as an easy carry-on that you can pull out when it is needed.

 - Media Controls: you can use this to make and receive phone calls, change volume and/or music playlists

 - Lipsync delay: does not allow audio to be delayed for any longer than 40ms (a length of time virtually undetectable by human ears).

 Why We Like It: The amount of focus and effort into creating and maintaining an above-average audio system is worth noting.